 Waste that is classified/defined as hazardous waste must be managed according to the rules and standards set out by the EMA and the HWR.
 All hazardous waste must be transported by a licensed hauler and disposed of at an approved secure landfill.

 A secure landfill is often the final disposal option for any wastes that cannot be further reduced or made less hazardous.
 It is a facility designed, constructed, and operated to keep wastes confined for an indefinite period with little likelihood of future removal.
 For this reason, secure landfills have some of the strictest requirements under the HWR.

 Safety is a priority for any construction/ demolition project and hazardous material abatement adds another level of risk to public and worker safety.

 Getting the job done right from the on-set by qualified, experienced abatement contractors is key to avoiding a complete disaster.
-An example of such would be the exposure of asbestos fiber and/or vermiculite insulation throughout an entire neighborhood as the excavator is tearing the structure down.
+An example of such would be the exposure of asbestos fibre and/or vermiculite insulation throughout an entire neighbourhood as the excavator is tearing the structure down.